triton-inference-server/model_navigator/docs/installation.md

 # Installation

-This section describes how to install the tool.
-We assume you are comfortable with Python programming language and familiar with Machine Learning models.

 ## Prerequisites

-The following prerequisites must be fulfilled to use Triton Model Navigator

-- Installed Python `3.8+`
-- Installed [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) for TensorRT models export.
+Before proceeding with the installation of the Triton Model Navigator, ensure your system meets the following criteria:

+- **Operating System**: Linux (Ubuntu 20.04+ recommended)
+- **Python**: Version `3.8` or newer
+- NVIDIA GPU

-We recommend to use NGC Containers for PyTorch and TensorFlow which provide have all necessary dependencies:
+You can use NGC Containers for PyTorch and TensorFlow which contain all necessary dependencies:

 - [PyTorch](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch)
 - [TensorFlow](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow)